fractalic/challenge2/README.md

 ### Synchronization
 There will be several threads traversing and indexing pages, and those threads will access the database simultaneously.
 You will have to synchronize access to your database such that the consistency of the data is preserved.

 Moreover, even if each thread maintains its own graph, say, of links scheduled to be visited or the ones visited already, it might be the case that another thread traverses through links that lead to a page in another thread's graph.
 In this assignment this is a situation that we do not allow, and we require a page to be *locked* during the time a thread is working on it.
 In other words, if a thread is working on a page and another thread attempts to visit the same page, then this other thread will be blocked.
 In this situation, a plausible courses of action is to allow the blocked thread to access another page. **But how would a blocked thread choose another page to visit next?
-Randomized way ?
-Or the next page in the BFS queue?**
+Randomized fashion ?
+Or the next page in the BFS queue, say ?**

+###Crawler Startup/Termination

+At startup, your crawler should select a subset of the pages not visited so far, and spawn a thread for each page, that will then go on to traverse the web and build its "page" graph.
+One way to choose the initial "seeds" is to pick them randomly from the database.
+Other schemes are possible, and you are free to decide how to do it.

+Your should provide the ability for the user to terminate the crawler at any time.
+When your crawler receives a command to terminate, it should properly shut down all threads gracefully, and ensure that the database is in a consistent state.
+If a thread is working on a page, then it should store the state of the page it was working on (finished, processing, etc).
+Moreover, all links that are scheduled to be visited should of course be stored in the database so that crawling can be resumed from where it stopped.

 ##Setting up your Environment
 You will use a database to handle the storage component of the crawler.
 You will use **MariaDB** to create a relational database and store the crawled web content in tables.

 [MariaDB](https://mariadb.org) is a new replacement for the infamous MySQL.
 It is open source, and it significantly extends the functionality of MySQL without sacrificing compatibility.
 The easiest way to install MariaDB is through ApacheFriends' [XAMPP](https://www.apachefriends.org/index.html) installer.
-Although XAMPP installs other things related to web development, such as Apache server, PHP, etc, we will use it because it also installs phpMyAdmin, which is a graphical interface, through the web browser, that allows you to  access MariaDB and perform all the operations you need, such as database creation, deletion, table creation, etc.

-Once you install XAMPP and start the database server (through XAMPP's GUI), you will be ready to create a database.
+Although XAMPP installs other things related to web development, such as Apache server, PHP, etc, we will use it because it also installs phpMyAdmin, which is a graphical interface, through the web browser, that allows you to  access MariaDB and perform all the operations you need, such as database creation, deletion, table creation, etc. Once you install XAMPP and start the database server (through XAMPP's GUI), you will be ready to create a database and the associated tables.

+To access the database from your application, you have to install the MariaDB Connector/J. Use [this download link](https://mariadb.com/kb/en/mariadb/about-mariadb-connector-j/).
+Once MariaDB Connector/J is installed, you will use it as the database connector (i.e., import `org.mariadb.jdbc.Driver`, not `com.mysql.jdbc.Driver`).
+Read the instructions in the link above carefully.

+Finally, you will use JDBC to create SQL statements from your Java program and issue queries to your database.
+Read [this lesson](https://docs.oracle.com/javase/tutorial/jdbc/basics/) on JDBC to get you started quickly.

 ##Testing

 You should develop testing strategies to ensure at least the following:

 1. Proper synchronization of database access; i.e., that no one thread overwrites the data written by another thread, and no two or more threads access the same page or job row at the same time;
-2. Proper synchronization of thread visits of pages;
+2. Proper synchronization of thread page visits;
-3. Your crawler extracts
+3. Your crawler is able to extract as many job postings as possible, and once a job is found, that your crawler is able to successfully extract as much of the job information mentioned above as possible;
+4. You have to test your crawler with 5, 20, 100, and 1000 threads.
+Devise a scheme to measure the performance of your crawler as the number of threads grows.

 ## Submission